FV432: Bulldog

 The need to upgrade the FV432 to extend its service life further led the MoD to sign an £85m contract with BAE Systems Land Systems to update over 1,000 FV 432s to Mark 3 standard.
 Major changes include a new diesel engine and braking system.
 Initially, only FV432 and 434 models were converted, but other variants are being considered.
 The first 500 of the batch were handed over to the British Army in December 2006.

-For service in Iraq and Afghanistan, air-conditioning, enhanced reactive armour and IED jammers have been added.
-Initially, only these further enhanced versions were known by the name Bulldog; but the term now appears to be applied to all Mark 3 vehicles.
+For service in Iraq and Afghanistan, air-conditioning, enhanced reactive armour and IED jammers were added.
+Initially, only these further enhanced versions were known by the name Bulldog.
+The term now applies to all Mark 3 vehicles.